 The Cure for Sleep will be published by Weidenfeld & Nicolson as a hardback, paperback, ebook and audio from February 2022.

 About the book

-Lettice Franklin, editor said: ‘Tanya Shadrick’s prose intoxicated me from the moment I read it.
+Lettice Franklin – who acquired the UK & Commonwealth rights in a pre-empt from agent Robert Caskie – said: ‘Tanya Shadrick’s prose intoxicated me from the moment I read it.
 Hers is an electrifying new voice and her book has the quality of a fable that teaches us how to live, how to step out of the confines we have made for ourselves, how to wake up.
 It reminds me of the very best memoirs – of Joan Didion’s autobiographical writing, of Lorna Sage’s Bad Blood and of Maggie O’Farrell’s I Am, I Am, I Am.
 I cannot wait to publish it.’

 Tanya Shadrick, author said: ‘The Cure for Sleep is an exploration of unlived lives – mine, others’ – and what it takes to break the spell of longing for love, approval, rescue, ease.
 I grew up in a rural working-class family surrounded by people who, if they talked about the past at all, had only a few vivid memories of possibility.
 What mattered more was to avoid gossip, be respectable, stick to one’s own.
 It took my own sudden near-death to wake me up to risk, chance and connection.
 This is the story of what happened when I did.
 Lettice Franklin thrilled me with her editorial vision for the book, and it’s a privilege to be with W&N who have published so many of the authors I most admire.’